monyhar/monyhar/monyhar/docs/infra/new_builder.md

 )
 ```

-For chromium try builders, you'll also want to set up mirroring.
+For monyhar try builders, you'll also want to set up mirroring.
 You can do so by adding your new try builder to [trybots.py][21].

 A typical entry will just reference the matching CI builder, e.g.: